 The overarching goal of the patient-level prediction workgroup is to establish a standardized process for developing accurate and well-calibrated patient-centered predictive models that can be used to make predictions for multiple outcomes that are of interest to patients and can be applied to observational healthcare data from any patient subpopulation of interest.
 This should enable large-scale comparisons of methods and modelling techniques, for large sets of outcomes, utilizing the full EHR.
 A recent review showed that transparency and proper validation is often lacking1.
-Therefore, we believe that an important prerequisite for predictive modelling steps.
+Therefore, we believe that an important prerequisite for predictive modelling in OHDSI is to establish best-practices that prescribe full transparency and standardization of the modelling steps.
 Recently, this need has been addressed by the TRIPOD (Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis)2, and the guidelines from the PROGRESS group initiative^{3,4}.
 Based on the recommendations in these papers and the prior experience of the team members, an initial list of best practices for predictive modelling in OHDSI has been established.